“Learn the rules like a pro, so you can break them like an artist.”Pablo Picasso

-My teaching practice stemmed from my consulting experience as I came to realize how similar the two professions can be.
-Helping clients understand how to apply new concepts to unique business challenges is ultimately very similar to helping groups of students learn those concepts in the first place.
-I view teaching as the opportunity to share the “rules” with new audiences; consulting is knowing when to break the rules within specific contexts.
+My interest in teaching stemmed from my consulting practice as I came to realize how similar the two professions can be.
+Helping clients apply established concepts to unique challenges is ultimately very similar to helping groups of students learn those concepts in the first place.
+I view teaching as the opportunity to share the “rules” with new audiences; consulting is knowing when to break them in order to achieve specific outcomes.

-I have had opportunities to teach classes for students of all ages, from young children up through graduate students.
-Recent courses include:
+I have had opportunities to teach classes for students of all ages, from young children up through graduate students, across a wide range of topics.

 Provide guidance to middle school students as they complete robotics challenges using LEGO kits and the Mindstorms development environment, culminating in the annual FIRST LEGO League robotics competition

 View modern artworks, discuss modern artists’ use of color and form, and create projects inspired by Cubism, Abstract Expressionism, and other styles

-Introduce students to Caldecott Award-winning picture books, discuss what makes the illustrations unique, and then lead them in a related art project
+Introduce students to Caldecott Award-winning picture books, discuss what makes the illustrations unique, and then lead them in related art projects